datas0lutions/s3ent/README.md

-To use the script, simply use the bucket name from any container you plan to research.
+To use the script, simply input the bucket name from any container you plan to research.
 For example, if your target container's URL is:

       test123.s3-us-west-2.amazonaws.com

-simply enter test123 when prompted, and a list of all objects within that container (up to 1 million, feel free to change if needed) will be printed, including "folder" paths within the bucket as well..

-That's it.
-That's the script.
+simply enter test123.
+When prompted for an output file name, choose any name you prefer, then press enter.
+The script will list the entire contents of the chosen bucket both in the terminal as well as a text file with the name you chose as the output file name.
+(Currently lists up to 1 million, feel free to change if needed)